luis-valdez/Learning-Journal/articles/HashSet-HashMap-HashTable.md

 # HashSet vs HashMap vs HashTable
+The goal of this article is to get a general idea of each one of them, understand their similarities and differences.

 ## HashSet
 HashSet is part of the Java Collection Framework.
 It extends from the interface Set.
 This means that it is a collection which has no duplicate elements.